The benefits of including grains in your diet, with a Printable list of grains with calories, macros.

 There are many ways to incorporate whole grains into your diet without feeling that all your eating is grains.
 Adding a little to meals makes it easy.
 I like to make bowls with grains, legumes, protein and veggies.
 It is easy to prepare ahead of time and put together when you’re ready to eat.
 Making room in your carbohydrate intake for whole grains will help provide you with important nutrients and give you energy.

 I would love to hear some of your favorite ways to use whole grains.
+And hopefully this printable list of grains helps you include more whole grains into your diet.

 |Grain||Measurement||Weight||Calories||Carbs||Fat||Protein||WW 0 Pts|